carloscastillom/Travel_app/README.md

 Implement testing

 server.js file should be taken directly from passed project 3 with the addition of added member: value pairs and the required API keys.

+Styling is set up in a logical way.
+All interactive elements have hover states.